Skip to main content

 docker compose ps

 You should see all services in Up state.
-If any service is restarting, wait 30 seconds and check again.
+Keycloak can take 30-60 seconds to start.

 # Control Plane API